Australian Open tennis: Bushfire smoke interrupts practice | DW | 14.01.2020

 Tuesday's interruption will cast further doubt over the two-week long tournament that is set to begin in earnest on January 20.

-Melbourne's air quality reached a score of 213 on Monday (with 200 considered "very unhealthy"), but Australian Open organizers said they "don't expect any delays" to the start of the tournament.
+Melbourne's air quality reached a score of 213 on Monday, whereby 200 is considered "very unhealthy," but Australian Open officials said they "don't expect any delays" to the start of the tournament.
 They claim they have introduced "additional measures" to ensure the safety of the players.

 At least 28 people have died in the bushfires, which have also destroyed hundreds of homes and devastated wildlife.